KDRAMALOVE KOREAN DRAMA REVIEWS

 Su Ho becomes jealous of her desired independence from him professionally.
 He gives her some space to achieve her own goals, but grudgingly.
 Meanwhile Su Ho is back at work at his company and is experiencing even greater success in signing up new musical artists.
 Is there any hope that these two volatile people will ever be able to commit to one another fully?

 One thing I noticed about this drama that was extra-special (besides its nice music) was its cinematography.
 I don't know who the camera people were but they were phenomenal.
 Many gorgeous, picturesque scenes of the city and country abound.
-Many lovely-looking, tender close-up scenes of all the actors really help the viewer to feel close to the characters, to know what they were feeling even when they aren't speaking.
+Many lovely-looking, tender close-up scenes of all the actors really help the viewer to feel close to the characters, to know what they are feeling even when they aren't speaking.
 Keep an eye out for that beautiful camerawork as you enjoy this short drama, Soundtrack #2!

 ~~~~~~~~~~